lo1ol/DarkroomTimer/README.md

 If you want just upload code to your arduino without modification, then the simpliest way to do it is using of Arduino IDE
 1. Just install Arduino IDE
-2. Install dep libreries: EncButton and LiquidCrystals
+2. Install dep libreries: EncButton, LiquidCrystals and CRC32
 3. Clone this git project to any folder
 4. Open it from Arduino IDE
 5. Choose your board -- Arduino Nano and processor -- ATmega328P